The Coffee Breakup:

 I remember being in my early thirties and well into health and fitness, so much so that I became certified as a Holistic Health Coach through New York's Institute of Integrative Nutrition and became fascinated by the growing and new Raw Food movement, so I took a deep dive into all of its literature and philosophy, completing several cleanses and detoxes, I slowly began eating only raw vegetables in all its many forms and recipe deconstructions, part of the protocol at IIN and the Raw Food Community was to give up coffee because of its high acidity, causing the body's PH level to become unbalanced, that can lead to illness and disease.

-Surprisingly enough, after many attempts, I succeeded in giving up the lovely elixir and became blissfully unaware of its absence lasting ten years, feeling the best I'd ever felt in my entire life, only the lifestyle was difficult to maintain, until one day, having drifted over to vegetarianism and on a heavy work day with little sleep I needed to up the anti on my adrenaline power and succumbed to the only fuel I knew would help in that time of crisis, oops, I'm back on the caffeine train with that misstep and the addiction was back in full force.
+Surprisingly enough, after many attempts, I succeeded in giving up the lovely elixir and became blissfully unaware of its absence lasting ten years.
+Feeling the best I'd ever felt in my entire life, the lifestyle was difficult to maintain, until one day, having drifted over to vegetarianism and on a heavy work day with little sleep I needed to up my adrenaline power and succumbed to the only fuel I knew would help in that time of crisis, oops, I'm back on the caffeine train with that the addiction was back at full force.

 I thought it wasn't a big deal because of my level of health and vitality, so a silly little vice like coffee wouldn't hurt me, except that addictive substances whisper little nothings in your ear just like a lover, except these nothings are trouble, and in years and decades following I would intermittently abstain from the great god of beans.
 Our culture insists we consume and bathe in it: face and body masks made from ground beans, it gives us that get up and go we like to feel and think we need every morning, we've let go of the slow waking to the sun coming up, or the unfurling of the mind and all its unnecessary chatter, thats all a thing of the past.
 It's a global treasure and helps sustains economies, but does it help our delicate bodies and nervous system?
 Not so much, at least not for me.